GoodNews-MKS-39/Greenfield/README.md

 - Add authentication
 - Filter for other 4 emotions (display angry articles)

+# Details
+- Components:
+/client/components/App.js: Highest level component, controls mood state which triggers articles to be rendered in ArticleList.js.
+/client/components/ArticleList.js: Component that houses all articles to be displayed.
+Displays when state 'mood' != null.
+/client/components/Splash.js: Landing page.
+Displays when state 'mood' = null.
+/client/components/UserControls.js: Component for user interation.
+Client can select dates to be queried.

+- apiModels:
+/server/apiModels/lib/news.js: Model dedicated to connecting with NYT.
+/server/apiModels/lib/watson.js: Model dedicated to communicating with Watson api.
+/server/apiModels/lib/articles.js: Model dedicated to communicating with MongoDB.
+/server/apiModels/articles.js: Houses methods to manipulate database.

+- Crontab:
+Three script files in /server/crontab directory.
+Should be set to run at least once a day, currently being executed manually.

+/server/crontab/fetchDailyArticles.js: Grabs all articles for current day when run.
+/server/crontab/fetchWeeklyArtiles.js: Grabs all articles for current week when run (high potential to surpass api call limit).
+/server/crontab/fetchTones.js: Looks for articles in database that hasn't been run through Watson and makes that api call.

 # gitGeneral Workflow

 1. Clone down the master directly (do not fork):